FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Experiment 2: FOCUS vs. DACE

-DACE generates counterfactual examples that account for the underlying data distribution through a novel cost function using Mahalanobis distance (see Equation~\ref{eq:mahal}) and a local outlier factor (LOF):

-where $C$ is the covariance matrix, $q_k$ is the $k$-LOF \cite{breunig_lof_2020}, $X$ is the training set, and $\lambda$ is the trade-off parameter.
-The $k$-LOF measures the degree to which an instance is an outlier in the context of its $k$-nearest neighbors.\footnote{We use $k=1$ in our experiments, since this is the value of $k$ that is supported in the code kindly provided to us by the authors, for which we are very grateful.} To generate counterfactual examples, DACE formulates the task as a mixed-integer linear optimization problem and uses the CPLEX Optimizer\footnote{\url{http://www.ibm.com/analytics/cplex-optimizer}} to solve it.
-The $q_k$ term in the loss function penalizes counterfactual examples that are outliers, and therefore decreasing $\lambda$ results in a greater number of counterfactual examples.
-In our experiments, we test $\lambda \in \{0.001, 0.01, 0.1, 0.5, 1.0\}$, and choose the $\lambda$ that minimizes the mean distance to the original input, while maximizing the number of counterfactual examples generated.

-We were only able to run DACE on \numprint{6} out of our \numprint{12} models because the problem size is too large (i.e., there are too many model parameters for DACE) for the remaining \numprint{6} models when using the free Python API of CPLEX (the optimizer used in DACE).
-Specifically, we were unable to run DACE on the following settings: \begin{itemize}[leftmargin=*] \item Wine Quality AB (100 trees, max depth 4) \item Wine Quality RF (500 trees, max depth 4) \item HELOC RF (500 trees, max depth 4) \item HELOC AB (100 trees, max depth 8) \item COMPAS RF (500 trees, max depth 4) \item Shopping RF (500 trees, max depth 8). \end{itemize} Therefore, when comparing against DACE, we have \numprint{6} experimental settings (\numprint{6} models $\times$ \numprint{1} distance function).
-We note that these are not unreasonable model sizes, and that unlike DACE, \OurMethod{} can be applied to all \numprint{12} models (see Table~\ref{table:distances}).
+Table 2 shows the results for the \numprint{6} settings we could run DACE on.
+We were only able to run DACE on \numprint{6} out of our \numprint{12} models because the problem size is too large (i.e., DACE has too many model parameters) for the remaining \numprint{6} models when using the free Python API of CPLEX (the optimizer used in DACE).
+Therefore, when comparing against DACE, we have \numprint{6} experimental settings (\numprint{6} models $\times$ \numprint{1} distance function).